Starting as an Undergrad

 Many medical schools offer formal combined degree programs, such as MD/PhD, MD/MPH, MD/JD, and MD/MBA.
 Visit the AAMC for a list of medical schools that provide combined degree programs.
 Typically, combined degree programs add a few additional years to medical school training.

 Getting into Medical School

-Data from the Association of American Medical Colleges (AAMC) indicates that 41% of 2017 medical school applicants matriculated.
+Data from the AAMC indicates that less than half of medical school applicants matriculated.
 This is an average; some programs are substantially more competitive than others.
-Specific data on acceptance rates over time are provided on the site, along with a matrix that presents acceptance rates in terms of grade point average and Medical School Admission Test (MCAT) scores.
+Specific data on acceptance rates over time are provided on the site, along with a matrix that presents acceptance rates in terms of grade point average and Medical College Admission Test (MCAT) scores.

 Most applicants take the MCAT about 18 months before they plan to enter medical school.
 The MCAT is administered by the AAMC, which develops test content in cooperation with US medical schools.

 Applications for most medical schools are coordinated by the American Medical College Application Service (AMCAS).
 Most schools accept applications in the summer or early fall, but admission deadlines vary by school.
 It is important to check the websites of each medical school that interests you long before application season begins.

 Medical schools interview promising candidates between October and February of the students' senior year.
 For those interested in a specific school, the Early Decision Program (EDP) may be worth exploring.
 Many medical schools offer this program, which requires an earlier application deadline and limits application to that single school until a decision has been made.
 If not accepted in EDP, there is still time to apply to the same school as a regular candidate, as well as to any other school.